 The spectral modeling for fitting the metallicity and \sproc\ element abundances was carried out using \noun{pymse} \citep[][v0.4.188]{Piskunov_2017_SpectroscopyMade, Wehrhahn_2023_PySMESpectroscopy}.
 Spectral line data was obtained from the VALD3 database\footnote{\url{https://vald.astro.uu.se/}} \citep{Kupka_1999_VALD2Progress, Piskunov_1995_VALDVienna, Ryabchikova_2015_MajorUpgrade}, with an atomic and molecular line list generated for a Sun-like star that included all lines with central depths $\geq 0.001$.
 Using NLTE departure coefficient grids from \citet{Amarsi_2020_GALAHSurvey}, \noun{pysme} supports NLTE synthesis for Fe and Ba, however analysis for Y assumed LTE.
 To account for telluric features in the observed spectra, we employed \noun{TelFit} \citep[][v1.4.0]{Gullikson_2014_CorrectingTelluric}, generating synthetic telluric models based on site-specific observational conditions, broadened to $R=48,000$.
 Spectral regions where the modeled telluric transmission fell below 0.97 were masked from analysis.

-We derived stellar parameters ($T_\text{eff}$, $\log g$, [Fe/H]) and line-broadening velocities ($v_\text{broad}$) from Fe lines selected for each star, following procedures adapted from \citet{Buder_2021_GALAHSurvey}.
-Spectral fits were achieved by performing MCMC fits of \noun{pysme} models to selected Fe lines, with local RV estimation and continuum detrending performed for every line segment.
-Seed values for $T_\text{eff}$, $\log g$ and [Fe/H] fits were taken from Gaia XP-based catalogs \citep{Andrae_2023_RobustDatadriven,Zhang_2023_Parameters220}.
-A full description of the line selection, continuum treatment, RV corrections, and spectral fitting procedures is provided in Appendix~\ref{app:rv_feh_vbroad}.
+We derived stellar parameters ($T_\text{eff}$, [Fe/H]) and line-broadening velocities ($v_\text{broad}$, $v_\text{mic}$) from carefully selected Fe lines.
+Surface gravities ($\log g$) were fixed to values from Gaia XP–based catalogs \citep{Andrae_2023_RobustDatadriven,Zhang_2023_Parameters220}, as the chosen lines are minimally pressure-broadened and therefore insensitive to $\log g$.
+For each star, spectral fits were obtained by performing MCMC fitting of \noun{pysme} models to these Fe lines, with local RV estimation and continuum detrending performed for every line segment.
+A full description of the Fe-line selection, continuum treatment, RV corrections, and spectral-fitting procedures is provided in Appendix~\ref{app:rv_feh_vbroad}.